Rak-Puu

 Corrugated cardboard and cardboard packages.
 Rivets and tape may remain.

-Impregnated wood is sorted separately.
+Impregnated wood is hazardous waste and is sorted separately.

-For mineral wool, glass wool, and fiberglass only.
+The insulation container is for mineral wool, glass wool, and fiberglass only.

-Windows are sorted separately.
+Windows and flat glass are sorted separately.

 For example gloves, dried brushes and rollers, styrox, plastic (not PVC), paper, mixed cleaning and sweeping waste that contains pieces of wood, wire stumps, bits of polyurethane etc.